-The Digital Repository of Ireland project website by the Digital Repository of Ireland is licensed under a Creative Commons Attribution 4.0 International License.
+The Digital Repository of Ireland allows licences to be set on content deposited within the Repository (https://repository.dri.ie), however it also maintains an organisational website (www.dri.ie).
+Content published on the organisational website is licensed under a Creative Commons Attribution 4.0 International License.

 DRI Website Licensing Statement

-Content published on the Digital Repository of Ireland’s project website (www.dri.ie) is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) licence unless otherwise stated.
+Content published on the Digital Repository of Ireland’s organisational website (www.dri.ie) is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) licence unless otherwise stated.

 Content on the website which is not covered by this licence is clearly marked with the appropriate licence or copyright statement.